xp44mm/Notebook/F#/Programming with Objects.md

 ### Using Optional Property Settings

-Throughout this book, you’ve used a second technique to specify configuration parameters when creating objects: initial property settings for objects.
+Throughout this book, you've used a second technique to specify configuration parameters when creating objects: initial property settings for objects.
 For example, in Chapter 2, you used the following code:

 ```F#
 open System.Windows.Forms